ktsn/vuex-smart-module/README.md

 )
 ```

-There created store is the same instance as Vuex store.
-Then you can use it as same manner as Vuex.
+The created store is a traditional instance of Vuex store - you can use it in the same manner.

 ```ts
 // main.ts